Danish food authorities find pork traces in kebab beef

 Danish newspaper Politiken, which earlier reported the discovery, said the Danish Halal Federation was now demanding more stringent controls.

-The federation called for inspections to ensure meat labeled halal comes from animals slaughtered following religious rules and does not come into contact with pork.
+The federation called for inspections to ensure meat labelled halal comes from animals slaughtered following religious rules and does not come into contact with pork.

 Europe's horsemeat scandal erupted in January, when testing in Ireland revealed some beef products also contained equine DNA.